code-star/codestar-website-react/README.md

 ## Developing

 Run `npm start`, which will run `REACT_APP_STAGE=dev react-scripts start`.
-It is imported that REACT_APP_STAGE is set to `dev`, because that switches the API calls to the local mock URLs.
-If REACT_APP_STAGE, it will run with the production URLs.
+It is important that `REACT_APP_STAGE` is set to `dev`, because that switches the API calls to the local mock URLs.
+Otherwise, it will run with the production URLs.